Kristina Pimenova: Life and career

 Pimenova's parents are former footballer Ruslan Pimenov and former model Glikeriya Shirokova.
-Pimenova has an elder half-sister.
+Pimenova has an elder sister, Natalia.
+Kristina Pimenova spent the first few months of her life in France where her father played football for FC Metz.
 Pimenova started working as a child model before her fourth birthday, after her mother sent photographs to the agency President Kids.
 Pimenova has worked for brands including Armani, Benetton, Burberry, and Roberto Cavalli.

 In 2014, Women Daily magazine called her "the most beautiful girl in the world".

 In Moscow, Pimenova practiced rhythmic gymnastics, under Olga Kapranova.
 In 2013, she competed in a gymnastics tournament in Tatarstan organized by Alina Kabaeva, winning a gold medal in her age group.

 In April 2015, she appeared on the cover of Vogue Kids.

 Later in 2015, Pimenova moved to California, USA with her mother.
 A documentary about Pimenova aired on RTL Television in October 2016.

 Acting

 Pimenova played a post-production part as a singing child in the Italian fantasy film Creators: The Past.
 In an interview for Posh Kids Magazine, she expressed her wish to become a professional actress and film director.
 She was subsequently cast for the role of Dasha in Michael S. Ojeda's horror thriller The Russian Bride, co-starring with Corbin Bernsen and Oksana Orlan.